TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Methodology

-where $k$ denotes the number of channels, $x$ denotes the input of the TFconv layer, $\psi _{\theta,real}$ and $\psi _{\theta,img}$ denote the real and imaginary part of the kernel function respectively, $h_{real}$ and $h_{img}$ denote the real and imaginary feature map respectively, and $h$ denotes the final feature map.
+where $k$ denotes the $k$th channel of the convolutional kernel, $x$ denotes the input of the TFconv layer, $\theta$ denotes the trainable control parameter of the kernel function, $h_{\rm real}$ and $h_{\rm imag}$ denote the real and imaginary feature map respectively, and $h$ denotes the final feature map.

-As a result, compared to traditional convolutional layers, the proposed TFconv layer has three novel aspects as follows. \begin{enumerate} \item Real-Imaginary Mechanism: TFconv layer has two convolution processes of the real part and imaginary part, and their outputs are merged through absolute operation. \item Kernel Function: The weight of the convolution kernel of TFconv layer is determined by the specific kernel function, not randomly initialized. \item Trainable Parameters: The trainable parameters of TFconv layer are the control parameters $\theta$ of the kernel function (e.g. frequency factor $f$ in STFT kernel), instead of the convolutional weights. \end{enumerate}
+Compared to traditional convolutional layers, the proposed TFconv layer has three novel aspects as follows: \begin{enumerate} \item Real-Imaginary Mechanism: TFconv layer has two convolutional processes of the real part kernel and imaginary part kernel, and their outputs are merged through modulo operation. \item Kernel Function: The weight of the convolution kernel of TFconv layer is determined by the specific kernel function, not randomly initialized. \item Trainable Parameters: The trainable parameters of TFconv layer are the control parameters $\theta$ of the kernel function (e.g., frequency factor $f$ in STFT kernel), instead of the convolutional weights. \end{enumerate}

-Since the trainable parameters of TFconv layer are different from those of the traditional convolutional layer, the BP process of TFconv layer is different accordingly.
-In the BP process, TFconv layer calculates the gradient of trainable parameters and updates them during each training step, which can be expressed as
+Since the trainable parameters of the TFconv layer are different from those of the traditional convolutional layer, the BP process of the TFconv layer is different accordingly.
+In the BP process, the TFconv layer calculates the gradient of trainable parameters and updates them during each training step, which can be expressed as

-where $\theta$ denotes the trainable parameters, $\delta_{{\theta}}$ denotes the gradient of $\theta$, $\partial$ denotes the partial derivative operator, $L$ denotes the classification loss, $h$ denotes the output of the TFconv layer, $\psi _{p,real}$ and $\psi _{p,img}$ denote the real and imaginary part kernels.
-After the gradient is obtained by the chain rule, the trainable parameters are updated by subtracting the product of the learning rate $\eta$ and the gradient $\delta _{{\theta}}$.
+where $\theta$ denotes the trainable parameters of the kernel function, $\delta_{{\theta}}$ denotes the gradient of $\theta$, $\partial$ denotes the partial derivative operator, $L$ denotes the classification loss, $h$ denotes the output of the TFconv layer, $\psi _{p,{\rm real}}$ and $\psi _{p,{\rm imag}}$ denote the weights of the real and imaginary parts.
+After the gradient is obtained by the chain rule, the trainable parameters could be updated by optimization algorithms like SGD, Adam or RMSprop.